-New technology allow you to make edits to your documents while they are being copied.
+New technology allows you to make edits to your documents while they are being copied.
 Easily set up automatic page numbering, watermarks (background images) such as “Internal Use Only” or “confidential” and you can even stamp the current date on each page.
 You can also combine your document images by copying a two-sided original or reducing and combining original documents to put 2 – 8 pages onto one.

 Buying a Used Copier Can Save You Reams of Green

 If you know buying a commercial copier is right for you but the price of a new machine is too staggering, consider about buying a used or refurbished copier.
 You can often get just what you need in an older model and save twenty percent or more.
-Buying used is also a great way to help keep electronics out of landfills and with many nearly new, energy efficient models available for resale you can go green and save green, too.
+Buying used is also a great way to help keep electronics out of landfills and with many nearly new, energy-efficient models available for resale you can go green and save green, too.

 There’s a lot to consider when selecting a commercial copier for your office, but take it one step at a time and the process can be simple.
-Remember, there is no one-size-fits-all copier that will suit all businesses—take your time, shop around, get the right one copier for you and your needs.
+Remember, there is no one-size-fits-all copier that will suit all businesses—take your time, shop around, and get the right copier for you and your needs.